A Fan Game

 - Color-Coded Characters: Each of the cast members has differently colored hair.
 While Mika and Cassey are both brunettes, they're visibly different shades, and Cassey wears a full white coat to contrast with Mika's Sailor Fuku.

-- Drop In Nemesis: The Oni's tendency towards this is actually explained in some notes Hiroshi can find during the Perfect Ending path, implying it has the ability to warp reality.
+- Drop-In Nemesis: The Oni's tendency towards this is actually explained in some notes Hiroshi can find during the Perfect Ending path, implying it has the ability to warp reality.
 Or by the existence of the secret hallways.

 - Dwindling Party